-• When shooting with Multi SR Zoom, the camera may require more time for image data processing between shots.

-2. Touch "Multi SR Zoom" scene.

-After you press the shutter button, the message "Busy...
+- When shooting with Multi SR Zoom, the camera may require more time for image data processing between shots. - 1.
+In the REC mode, touch "S" (BEST SHOT). - 2.
+Touch "Multi SR Zoom" scene. - 3.
+Press the shutter button to shoot. - After you press the shutter button, the message "Busy...
 Please wait..." will appear on the monitor screen to indicate that recording is in progress.
 Keep the camera still while this message is displayed.
 The recording process takes some time to complete after the message appears.
 Image shooting is disabled while the message is displayed.

-- Multi SR Zoom is effective when you want to capture delicate textures. - With this BEST SHOT scene, the LED light setting automatically becomes off. - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - The desired Multi SR Zoom effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, this BEST SHOT scene may not be able to produce the desired result.
+- Multi SR Zoom is effective when you want to capture delicate textures. - · With this BEST SHOT scene, the LED light setting automatically becomes off. - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - The desired Multi SR Zoom effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, this BEST SHOT scene may not be able to produce the desired result.